onetcenter/web-services-samples/perl-5/README.md

     cd web-services-samples/perl-5

+### Interactive keyword search example

 Run the keyword search example:

     perl keyword_search.pl

-Follow the prompts to enter your O\*NET Web Services credentials, and your search terms.
+Follow the prompts to enter your O*NET Web Services credentials, and your search terms.

+### Batch coding example

+Make a copy of the file `batch_coder_sample_input.json`, and add your O*NET Web Services credentials.
+For more information on the file format, see the [batch coder documentation](batch_coder_README.md).

+Run the batch coder example with your edited copy of the sample input:

+    perl batch_coder.pl < batch_coder_input_copy.json > batch_coder_output.json

+The file `batch_coder_output.json` will contain the results.

 ## License